LaunchCodeEducation/linux/content/userspace-applications/walkthrough/vim/command-write-quit/_index.md

 ![vim :w enter picture](pictures/vim-w-enter.png?classes=border)

-The text at the bottom of the terminal window changed after submitting the write command it reads:
+The text at the bottom of the terminal window changed after submitting the `write` command.

+It reads:

 ```bash
 "temp-file.txt" [New] 0L, 0C written
 ```

-This is a notification from `vim` the file was successfully written with so many lines and characters, in this case zero as no content has been added yet.
+This is a notification from `vim` saying the file was successfully written with so many lines and characters, in this case zero as no content has been added yet.

 ## Quit Command